magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 > the `(rand-int (count @data))` expression.

 Again, a soon as the `swap!` form gets evaluated, you should see the corresponding components *view* been updated.
-Hopefully, you should appreciate the concision of the Reagent/CLJS code when compared with the corresponding React/JS code.

 ![update comment](https://github.com/magomimmo/modern-cljs/blob/master/doc/images/updatecomment.png)

+We just experimented how Reagent abstracted away, in the `ratom` structure, the React need of using `this.state.data` instead of `this.props.data` to manage state management in React components.

+Hopefully, you should have also appreciated how the Reagent way made the Reagent/CLJS code much more concise than the corresponding React/JS code.

+The next and last step in porting the React Tutorial to Reagent has to do with `CommentForm` component.

+##

 ## Next Step - TBD